medeiros/medeiros.github.io/_posts/2020-10-25-Kafka-Streams-Concepts.md

 #### Time

-It is a complex concept, that can be better covered when presented with some
+It is a complex concept, that may be better covered when presented with some
-examples:
+topics:
 - **Event Time**: the time in which the record was created.
 The producer automatically add this information to the record when it is created, but sometimes you want to apply your own definition of event time, and it can